-Justice, Equity and Diverse Identities (fully online)
+Justice, Equity and Diverse Identities (JEDI)

-This EdD concentration focuses on education for justice, equity, and diverse identities (e.g., Latané, Black, AANAPI, LGBTQIA+, and dis/ability) and allows students to pursue research of interest that is adjacent to or within one of the above areas.
+This EdD concentration focuses on education for justice, equity, and diverse identities (e.g., Latiné, Black, AANAPI, LGBTQIA+, and dis/ability) and allows students to pursue research of interest that is adjacent to or within another concentration area.
 The concentration area is designed to equip educators with the knowledge and resources to see opportunities in the range of complex challenges facing the education system and ground their approach in transdisciplinary and critical frameworks to advocate for educational equity and transformative, liberatory education.
+This concentration includes synchronous and asynchronous course work.